breatheco-de/exercise-domain-generator/README.md

 ### Then follow these steps:

-1. Create one `app.js` JavaScript file.
-2. Add your code inside your app.js file.
+1. Add your code inside your app.js file.
-3. You have to use `console.log("Any string");` to show something on the console.
+2. You have to use `console.log("Any string");` to show something on the console.
-4. Run your code by typing: `$ node app.js`, **if you run it locally, make sure you have node.js**
+3. Run your code by typing: `$ node app.js`, **if you run it locally, make sure you have node.js**

 ## 📝 Instructions